eleanorthomas/collab_competition/Report.md

 ## Plot of Rewards

-The following is a plot of the rewards for the trained agent showing the first 2000 episodes.
-It took 704 to solve the problem, at which point the moving average score over the previous 100 episodes was 0.5:
+The following is a plot of the rewards for the trained agent, which took 704 episodes to solve the problem, at which point the moving average score over the previous 100 episodes was 0.5:

 ![alt text](plot_of_rewards.png "Plot of Rewards")